 Afternoon Tea Dresses, Party Dresses

 Shoes and accessories were more dramatic, too.
 Shoes would be slip on pumps or one strap Mary Jane heels in medium or high height.
 Stockings would be sheerer and in white or colors to match the dress.
 Gloves would also match or be white (and were taken off to eat, smoke or use the restroom).
 A hat would be whatever is most becoming to the dress, such as a feather trim sun hat or decorative cloche.
 Carrying a parasol was a popular beach or summer party accessory.

 If a woman is to host the tea, then etiquette calls for her to NOT wear a hat and to keep her dress long and elegant.
 I don’t quite understand the no hat rule, other than it just sets her apart from the sea of hatted guests.
-Instead, I imagine she would have had her hair styled especially for the occasion.
+Instead, I imagine she would have had her hair styled specially for the occasion.